saherj/Rides/README.md

-# About My App: Recipe Finder
+# About My App: Rides
-This app is static at this momemt but normally user can search, favourite and add recipes.
+This app is displays some animation on the topic of Waterslide and Ferris wheel.

 # Install
 Run npm command `npm i`. i stands for install.